 Here’s how you can help.

-1. Celebrate as you normally would when a baby is born
+1. Celebrate as you usually would when a baby is born

 Offer congratulations, send a card or flowers, and ring the new parents.
 By celebrating the birth of their baby in this way, you’re helping them celebrate as well.
-Give a gift, if this is what you’d normally do.
+Give a gift if this is what you’d usually do.
 Small gifts for the parents can help them feel nurtured too.

 If you’re thinking of giving clothes for the baby, make sure they’re very easy to put on and take off – loose necklines and armholes are good.
-Size 00000 clothes can also be useful, because many parents won’t have bought these smaller sizes.
-Baby clothes for later are wonderful, because they’ll help the parents think about the future, when their child is at home.
+If the baby is premature, size 00000 clothes can also be useful, because many parents won’t have bought these smaller sizes.
+Baby clothes for later are wonderful too, because they help the parents think about the future, when their child is at home.

-Another gift could be a voucher for hospital parking, or for a restaurant close to the hospital so that parents can have a meal and some time together but not be far away from their baby.
+Another gift could be a voucher for hospital parking.
+Or you could give a voucher for a restaurant close to the hospital, so that parents can have a meal and some time together but not be far away from their baby.

 A lot of people sent flowers in the first few days after the birth.
 Most premmies spend at least two weeks in hospital or more, so it’s nice to get flowers or a gift a bit later.
 It’s a nice surprise and encouraging along the long journey.